itshaihong/StudentGuide/index.md

 The reComputer comes pre-installed with an Ubuntu system.

 * Power on the device and complete the standard Ubuntu system setup (setting username, password, timezone, etc.).
-* **If you are new to Linux and the terminal,** you can familiarize yourself with basic commands and navigation using resources like: [The Linux command line for beginners | Ubuntu](https://ubuntu.com/tutorials/command-line-for-beginners).
+* **If you are new to Linux and the terminal,** you can familiarize yourself with basic commands and navigation using resources like: [The Linux command line for beginners](https://ubuntu.com/tutorials/command-line-for-beginners).

 ## 3. Check and Install Required Packages